 Despite Chase’s faults, Lincoln was not blind to his abilities; nor was he one to hold a grudge.
 Perhaps to appease Chase’s allies in the Radical wing of the Republican Party, on December 4, 1864, Lincoln nominated Chase to the post of Chief Justice of the U.S. Supreme Court.
 The Senate confirmed the appointment the same day.
 Chase took his oath of office on December 15, 1864, and served as Chief Justice until his death on May 7, 1873.

 During the eight-and-one-half years of Chase’s leadership, the Supreme Court ruled on many cases focused on the constitutionality of Reconstruction policies.
-He also presided at the impeachment trial of President Andrew Johnson in 1868.
+He also presided over the impeachment trial of President Andrew Johnson in 1868.

 Second Presidential Bid